 - Always ask for a certificate of analysis;

 - Check on the expiry date and if it doesn’t have one ask the question?

-- Any future fungicide applications must be carefully monitored to avoid killing the very thing you are trying to encourage.
+- Any future fungicide applications must be monitored to avoid killing the very thing you are trying to encourage.